justinjiajia/bigdata_lab/spark_script_code.md

 ...
 ```

-- `set -a`: mark variables which are modified or created for `export`
+- [`set -a`](https://www.gnu.org/software/bash/manual/html_node/The-Set-Builtin.html#index-set): mark variables which are modified or created for export to the environment of subsequent commands.

 - `. ${SPARK_ENV_SH}`: read and execute the code in *spark-env.sh* under `${SPARK_HOME}"/conf`